-A point cloud is a collection of Three-Dimension (3D) points in 3D space without space connections or ordering relations~\cite{schwarz_emerging_2019}.
-Each point in a point cloud consists of a geometry attribute, i.e., 3D position $(x, y, z)$, and other attributes denoted by vectors like color, reflectivity, opacity and so on.
+A point cloud is a collection of Three-Dimensional (3D) points in 3D space without space connections or ordering relations~\cite{schwarz_emerging_2019}.
+Each point in a point cloud consists of a geometry attribute, i.e., 3D position $(x, y, z)$, and other attributes like color, reflectivity, and opacity denoted by vectors.
 According to the Point Cloud Compression (PCC) group of MPEG, point clouds can be categorized as static, dynamic, and dynamically acquired point clouds~\cite{schwarz_emerging_2019}.
-Similar to the relationship between videos and images, a dynamic point cloud recognizes each static point cloud as a frame, showing the movement of a 3D object or a scene going after temporal variation.
+Similar to the relationship between videos and images, a dynamic point cloud recognizes each static point cloud as a frame, showing the movement of a 3D object or a scene going after the temporal variation.
 Targeting XR applications, static or dynamic point clouds can be captured in a studio full of high-speed cameras, especially for contents like people and objects.
 Targeting applications like autonomous driving, dynamically acquired point clouds are mainly obtained by LIDAR sensors on the top of a moving vehicle, enabling dynamic environment perception in robot navigation.
-Aimed at superior perceptual experience, point clouds are desired to be captured densely with high precision.
-Different from meshes, point clouds have no spatial connectivity nor ordering relations, excluding the concepts of edges, faces or polygon.
-The massive number of points and the inherent characteristics of disjunction and disorder pose challenges for point cloud processing~\cite{9000649} and compression~\cite{mekuria_design_2016, schwarz_emerging_2019, 8419286}.
+For superior perceptual experience, point clouds are desired to be captured densely with high precision.
+Unlike meshes, point clouds have no spatial connectivity nor ordering relations, excluding the concepts of edges, faces, or polygons.
+The massive number of points and the inherent characteristics of disjunction and disorder pose challenges for point cloud processing and compression.

 For storage and transmission of point clouds, efficient compression frameworks were researched by scholars.
 In~\cite{mekuria_design_2016}, a time-varying point cloud codec was first proposed in a 3D tele-immersive system and later regarded as the anchor of MPEG PCC standards.
 The emerging PCC is composed of two classes for compression for different categories of point clouds.
-One is Video-based PCC (V-PCC) targeting dynamic point clouds, the other is Geometry-based PCC (G-PCC).
+One is Video-based PCC (V-PCC) targeting dynamic point clouds, and the other is Geometry-based PCC (G-PCC).
 G-PCC is the combination of Surface PCC (S-PCC) for static point clouds and LIDAR PCC (L-PCC) for dynamically acquired point clouds.
-Nowadays PCC~\cite{schwarz_emerging_2019, 8419286} is a trending and intriguing research topic.
+Nowadays, PCC~\cite{schwarz_emerging_2019 } is a trending and intriguing research topic.